nestauk/sg_covid_impact/reports/technical_report/3_methodology.md

 <!-- TODO: do this by user too -->
 </div>

-[@fig:tweets_laua_representivity] shows how under or over-represented a Council area's share of tweets are when compared to Glass.
+[@Fig:tweets_laua_representivity] shows how under or over-represented a Council area's share of tweets are when compared to Glass.
 We see that Edinburgh, Glasgow, and other urban areas are over-represented compared to rural areas which tend to be under-represented.

 <div class=altair s3_path="tweets_section_representivity.json" static_path="tweets_section_representivity.png" id="fig:tweets_section_representivity">Over-representation factor of each SIC section's share of tweets when compared to their presence in the Glass data
 <!-- TODO: do this by user too -->
 </div>

-[@fig:tweets_section_representivity] shows how under or over-represented a SIC section's share of tweets are when compared to Glass.
+[@Fig:tweets_section_representivity] shows how under or over-represented a SIC section's share of tweets are when compared to Glass.
 Perhaps as expected, *Accomodation and Food Services* are very over-represented.
 *Information and Communication*, and *Professional, Scientific, And Technical Activities* are under-represented likely due to their over-representation in the Glass dataset.